hugohabicht01/st/README.md

-# Luke's build of st - the simple (suckless) terminal
+# hugohabicht01's build of st - the simple (suckless) terminal

 The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make it literally the best terminal emulator ever: